GladUrBad/Nova/README.md

 will be kept clean.
 I encourage thoroughly optimizing the base before using this on a production server.

 # Base overview
-Nova - Helper class used to cleanly access fields in the NovaPlugin class.
-NovaPlugin - Main class of Nova.
+Nova - Helper class used to cleanly access fields in the NovaPlugin class.\n NovaPlugin - Main class of Nova.\n
 PacketManager - Packet listening for players.
-This uses a modified player connection class to feed the packets to the wrapper system off of the main thread.
+This uses a modified player connection class to feed the packets to the wrapper system off of the main thread.\n
 PlayerListener - Listens for players joining or leaving.
 We inject the packet manager on this events.
-This means some of the packets will be lost in the beginning, so be careful with this in your checks.
-PlayerData - Stores only a few fields, such as the managers which are initialized per player.
-TrackerManager - Stores each tracker initialized per player.
-Register new trackers here.
-CheckManager - Stores each check initialized per player.
-Register new checks here.
+This means some of the packets will be lost in the beginning, so be careful with this in your checks.\n PlayerData - Stores only a few fields, such as the managers which are initialized per player.\n TrackerManager - Stores each tracker initialized per player.
+Register new trackers here.\n CheckManager - Stores each check initialized per player.
+Register new checks here.\n

 # Check handlers
 Most anti-cheats use a single method or multiple abstract class types for check handling.
 Nova uses an interface handler system, so you